6 Tips to Prepare Your Dog for Hunting Season

 The hunting dog is particularly exposed to all kinds of internal parasites.

 Warning!
 Self-medication for deworming may not be effective enough on a hunting dog.
-Many products are old.
+Many products are old or expired.
 In addition, they are not effective against “flatworms” such as echinococcosis.
 Effective products are available on prescription.

 Deworming twice a year is a minimum.
 On hunting dogs that go out a lot, increase to 4 times a year.
 In areas where echinococcosis is known and if your dog is in contact with young children, monthly deworming is recommended (echinococcosis is transmissible to humans and can be serious).